-The building was sold for conversion to a private dwelling in 2006 and is now a private dwelling and artist’s studio.
+The building was sold for conversion to a private dwelling in 2006 and is now a private dwelling.
 The associated cemetery further up the road was then adopted by the Parish Council as a parish burial ground.

 5. Miners’ cottages